Ireland In Music (TV programme): Background

-The show was conceived in mid-2020 following conversations between director Donal Scannell of Born Optimistic and the team behind TradFest, with series one filmed during the early stages of Covid-19 lockdowns.
+Ireland In Music is produced by TradFest in association with Born Optimistic, The Temple Bar Company, RTÉ, the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, Fáilte Ireland, Tourism Ireland and local authorities.
+It was conceived by director Donal Scannell of Born Optimistic and the team behind TradFest in mid-2020, with series one filmed during the early stages of Covid-19 lockdowns.

-It was first broadcast on RTÉ One on December 29, 2020, and has been subsequently broadcast on 19 television stations in 41 countries around the world.
+It was first broadcast on RTÉ One on 29 December 2020, and has been subsequently broadcast in 41 countries around the world.